 The susceptive thoughts, in no particular order or subject:

 - A place, like a diary, to record the actual fun games and events in my primary hobby; wargaming, painting miniatures and collecting historical military uniform books.
-Other pastimes include bathroom and latin dancing, sailing, driving the “big carrot” 2007 corvette (ten-year member of local corvette car club), and reading the occasional old dusty record of some past forgotten tale, historical in nature of course.
+Other pastimes include ballroom and latin dancing, sailing, driving the “big carrot” 2007 corvette (ten-year member of local corvette car club), and reading the occasional old dusty record of some past forgotten tale, historical in nature of course.
 For example, my grandfather, who was a stationed as a pilot on the WWI western front during 1917, also flew over the Palestine 1918 front lines then late in the war, flew north over Mediterranean Sea to Greece (Salonika) and onwards into the Russian Civil war on the White armies southern front.
 Won the Cross of St George for some hair brained mission which WR still has, along with his other awards from the war and WWII.
 See scanned copies below for an interesting history tie in.

 - Write up the monthly scenario and any pick up games with detail and pictures, so WR can read the flow of battle and remember the scenario in his old age.
 There are favorite blog posts, including the tabletop disasters, which still received their time on the blog.
 WR can track those elusive dice too.